ULHPC/ulhpc-docs/docs/environment/conda.md

 and will not interfere with system packages.

 !!! important ""
-    **Do not install packages with pip as a user:** User packages are installed in the same directory for all environments, and can interfere with other versions of the same package.
+    **Do not install packages in Conda environments with pip as a user:** User packages are installed in the same directory for all environments, and can interfere with other versions of the same package.

 ### Combining Conda with project environment management tools